paul-florentin-charles/paul-florentin-charles.github.io/README.md

 I speak fluently _French_, _English_ and _Spanish_ along with some _Catalan_.

-- Backend developer – DevOps
+- Backend developer – DevOps.
 - Writer and culture aficionado.

 ## Experience